-A. To enhance our service, we plan to create for each one of our GreatNames.TEL, a ready to use feature-rich digital stage/showroom, much richer than our current TEL template, to make it easier for ad companies to launch a show and tell the story of the product; an enhanced mobile landing page – a landing stage if you will, which our TEL will link to.
+A. To enhance our service, we plan to create, in addition to our Online-Billboard, a ready to use feature-rich digital stage/showroom, a landing stage if you will.
 We shall also build an ecosphere (an adosphere, social media buzz, blogs, perks etc.) around each property, so that interest is generated for the property itself and its activity.
-We also plan to build out a mobile app which will interface with the TEL property, load the ad, and offer information and engagement beyond the immediate campaign.
+We also plan to build out a mobile app which will interface with each property, and offer information and engagement beyond the immediate campaign.
 Of course this will be done in conjunction with marketers and ad agencies.

 Q. You mentioned different ad connection paradigms in the future – what do you have in mind?

 A. An example of this: The car of the future will be connected to the internet.
 In a mobile world we spend a lot of time driving but we cannot look at videos.
 We may see an ad on a billboard and we may want more information.
-So, while driving we may choose to activate an audio message through the car’s communication system by voicing the great slogan we just saw on the billboard – Holy Wow! (.tel of course).
-We cannot voice a QRcode.
+So, while driving we may choose to activate an audio message through the car’s communication system by voicing the great slogan we just saw on the billboard.

 Q. Do you see a problem with some of the slogans you are using being someone else’s trademark?